osome-iu/misinfo-partisanship-hksmisinforeview-2021/README.md

 ## Workflow

 The replication code is contained in the `.py` files in the `scripts` directory.
-You can automate their execution with the provided `Snakemake` file:
+You can automate their execution with the provided [snakemake](https://snakemake.readthedocs.io/en/stable/) workflow:

 ```
 $ cd workflow